vishal2376/git-coach/README.md

 ## Features
 - Browse through different categories of Git commands
+- Get Daily notification of a random command
 - Search for any Git command
 - Share Git commands with others
 - Clear explanations and examples of each command